U.N. nuclear watchdog board rebukes defiant Iran

 BIG POWER DIVISIONS

-Iran considers the IAEA report "unprofessional, unbalanced, illegal and politicized," Soltanieh told the board meeting before the vote, the second against Iran in as many years.
+Iran considers the IAEA report "unprofessional, unbalanced, illegal and politicised," Soltanieh told the board meeting before the vote, the second against Iran in as many years.

 The IAEA resolution's "only immediate effect is a further strengthening" of Iran's determination to continue its nuclear activities, he later told reporters.